MD-CWI/afivo-streamer/documentation/chemistry.md

 where:

-* `reaction` is the reaction text, as in the example above
+* `reaction` is the reaction formula, as in the example above
 * `rate_type` denotes the method used to obtain the reaction rate.
 Several options are described below.
 * `value(s)` are one or more values needed to obtain the reaction rate, for